junxit/us-congress-bills-116/bill.md

 In order to receive a grant under section 4, an eligible entity shall submit an application to the Secretary at such time and in such manner as the Secretary may require.
 Such application shall include—

 - **(1)** a description of the program for which the eligible entity is seeking a grant, including—
-  - **(A)** how the eligible entity proposes to use the grant to improve the academic and life outcomes of students in racial or socioeconomic isolation in covered schools by supporting interventions that increase diversity in such covered schools;
+  - **(A)** how the eligible entity proposes to use the grant to improve the academic and life outcomes of students in racial or socioeconomic isolation in covered schools by supporting interventions that increase diversity for students in such covered schools;
   - **(B)** in the case of an implementation grant, the implementation grant plan described in section 6(b)(1); and
   - **(C)** evidence, or if such evidence is not available, a rationale based on current research, regarding how the program will increase diversity;
 - **(2)** in the case of an eligible entity proposing to use any of the grant to benefit covered schools that are racially isolated, a description of how the eligible entity will identify and define racial isolation;